archseer/enigma/README.md

 Contributors are very welcome!

 The easiest way to get started is to look at the `notes` folder and pick a BIF or an opcode to implement.
 Take a look at `src/bif.rs` and the `bif` folder on how other BIFs are implemented.
+There's also a few issues open with the `good first issue` tag, which would be a good introduction to the codebase.

 Test coverage is currently lacking, and there's varying levels of documentation; I will be addressing these as soon as I solidify the core data structures.

-I'm also relying on a few external rust crates for various parts of implementation, I'd like to bring the dependency count down once I'm able to run the OTP emulator tests.
+I'm also relying on a few external rust crates for various parts of implementation, I'd like to bring the dependency count down once we are able to run the OTP emulator tests.

 # Acknowledgements